'Sons Of Guns' Star Will Hayden Sentenced To Life In Prison For Rapes Of Two Young Girls

 The pair were charged with felony counts of cruelty to juveniles and being a principal to cruelty to juveniles in connection with an alleged belt beating suffered by Stephanie’s 9-year-old son.
 The beating was so severe that it allegedly left the boy bruised, and the allegations were levied by the boy’s biological father, William Scott.

 After her father was arrested in August of 2014, Stephanie Hayden Ford appeared on The Dr. Phil Show, where she gave a scathing account of her childhood and her father’s history of committing sexual assault against young girls.
-According to Stephanie, her father “preyed on her” as a child, even groping her when she was just 12-years-old.
-She claimed that her father’s inappropriate sexual behavior led her to begin arming herself with knives.
+According to Stephanie, her father “preyed on her” as a child, even groping her when she was just 12 years old.
+She claimed that her father’s inappropriate sexual behavior led her to begin harming herself with knives.

 “I’m very afraid of him.”